 Tuesday, November 14th, was the anniversary of the milestone day in 1960 when, flanked by the National Guard, Ruby walked through a hostile crowd to her new school, at that time the all-white William Frantz School.
 Her story is an amazing one and changed our country.
 Ruby is not only an historical figure in American history, she is deeply topical today.
 She was honored by President Obama and has just been chosen as Woman of the Year this year by Glamour Magazine, which is the reason she was in New York City.

-The quotes below show the impact that Ruby’s visit had on our students and faculty
+The quotes below show the impact that Ruby’s visit had on our community

 “I think the fact that Ruby endured so much throughout her life and as a child, and was still able to translate those experiences into something that we, as more sheltered teens from a different era, could understand and empathize with was very inspirational.
 I was really struck by how much compassion and understanding she had even for the people who discriminated against her.
 I think the message I took away from her visit was that someone else’s anger doesn’t need to affect or damage you, and that even ignorance and hate can be combated with love and teaching.”